 Interestingly, I noticed that if you were a local patron or visiting from other parts of Europe, the food was paired with South Africa wines.
 We as South Africans, were served wines from Europe.

-And then of course, there is Jan Hendrik himself, who popped into the restaurant, with fresh produce from the market towards the end of our meal.
+And then of course, there is Jan Hendrik himself, who popped into the restaurant towards the end of our meal, with fresh produce from the market.
 He is charmingly personable and it completed a wonderful experience to have a conversation with this modest man who is carrying the flag for South Africa.